25 Next Steps To Take After Your Degree

 Remember, you don’t have to wait for your companies to post a vacancy for an internship, you can make them create the internship position for you if you can win your way with words.

 15. Take up a part-time job

-This is an option for you if you don’t want to rush into the nine to five race.
-One of the advantages you get as part-time is flexible work hours.
+This is an option for you if you don’t want to rush into the nine-to-five race.
+One of the advantages you get only working part-time or you are studying full-time and working part-time is flexible work hours.

 You get to work less with more free time on your hand to do other things.
 This is an opportunity to try out different jobs and things you love.